-Most Americans get 12%-18% of their calories from protein.
+Most Americans get should get 10%-30% of their calories from protein.
 With a high-protein diet, it can be much more than that.
 Protein may be half of your day’s calories.
 Most of this extra protein comes from animal sources like meat, eggs, and cheese.
 Often, these diets severely restrict foods like cereals, grains, fruits, and vegetables.

 How Do High-Protein Diets Work?

 When you cut out carbohydrates, you lose weight quickly because you lose water.
-Then, with no extra carbs, the body begins burning its own fat for fuel.
-This is called ketosis.
-This may make dieting easier because you feel less hungry.
-But ketosis can cause headaches, irritability, nausea, kidney trouble, and heart palpitations.
+Then, with no extra carbs, the body begins burning more fat for fuel.
+This can lead to ketosis, which may make dieting easier because you feel less hungry.
+But ketosis can cause headaches, irritability, and nausea.

 Pros and Cons

 You can lose weight on a high-protein diet.
 But eating too much of fatty meats and dairy foods can raise your cholesterol and risk of a heart attack.
 If you're also not eating vegetables and grains, you miss out on fiber and other important nutrients.
 A more moderate diet, which cuts fat but doesn’t cut too many carbohydrates, may work safely.

 Be choosy.
 The best high-protein plans are low in fat and include some carbs.
 Avoid extreme plans, with huge helpings of fatty meats and not many vegetables and grains.
 Ask your doctor, or a dietitian, to help you pick the right diet.

 Choose Lean Beef